luizkowalski/concurrent_rails/README.md

 ### Callbacks

-It is possible to set a callback to be executed after the resolution of the future.
+Delayed and regular futures can set a callback to be executed after the resolution of the future.
 There are three different callbacks:

 * `on_resolution`: runs after the future is resolved and yields three parameters to the callback in the following order: `true/false` for future's fulfillment, `value` as the result of the future execution, and `reason`, that will be `nil` if the future fulfilled or the error that the future triggered.